suleiman-hamza/naira-converter/README.md

 4. **Push Your Changes to Your Fork:**
    - Push your changes to your remote fork:
      ```bash
-     git push origin feature-name
+     git push origin branch-name
      ```
 5. **Create a Pull Request:**
-   - On GitHub, create a pull request from your feature branch to the main branch of the original repository.
+   - On GitHub, create a pull request from your branch to the main branch of the original repository.
    - Provide a clear and concise description of your changes in the pull request.

 **Code Style and Formatting**